The Complete Website Redesign Checklist

 09. Optimize the mobile version

 Ensure that your site is experienced just as smoothly on-the-go by creating a mobile website version that’s equally intuitive.
 Declutter the screen and remove unnecessary elements so that only the most essential content remains, and stands out in the smaller screen.
-You can also take advantage of mobile design features such as a branded welcome screen or animations.
+You can also take advantage of mobile website design features such as a branded welcome screen or animations.

 On top of improving your user experience, a mobile-friendly website is also beneficial for SEO as it’s a major part of Google’s mobile-first indexing initiative.